apache/directory-fortress-enmasse/README.txt

 ___________________________________________________________________________________
 ###################################################################################
-README for Fortress EnMasse Web Application Installation RC20 (BETA RELEASE CANDIDATE)
+README for Fortress EnMasse Web Application Installation RC28 (BETA RELEASE CANDIDATE)
-Last updated: December 31, 2012
+Last updated: August 24, 2013
 ___________________________________________________________________________________
 ###################################################################################
-# Guidelines & Tips for first-time users of EnMasse Web Application
+# Prerequisites
 ###################################################################################

-1. The source code for this project is located under openldap-fortress-enmasse/src folder.

-2. For EnMasse Services-level documentation, jump to SECTION 6.
+1. Internet access to retrieve dependencies from online Maven repo.

+NOTE: The EnMasse maven may run without connection to Internet iff:
+- The binary dependencies are already present in M2_HOME

+2. Java SDK Version 7 or beyond installed to target environment
+3. Maven 3 installed to target environment
+4. Fortress/OpenLDAP are installed to target system.
 ___________________________________________________________________________________
 ###################################################################################
 # Important Notes about EnMasse Web Application